vector-man/SplitButton/README.md

 First, add the control to your form and set the ContextMenuStrip to the menu for displaying the dropdown.

 By default, clicking the arrow on the button will display the menu.
-To enable dropdown support, either set the DropDown property to "true" the the designer or within code:
+To enable dropdown support, either set the DropDownButton property to "true" the the designer or within code:

     mySplitButton.DropDownButton = true